-But, it turns out in the business world, customers prefer businesses to have a more literal cost when it comes to their apologies.
+But it turns out that in the business world, customers prefer businesses to have a more literal cost when it comes to their apologies.

 The team of researchers analyzed data from 1.5 million people who used Uber and arrived at their destinations late.
 They divided the riders into several groups and emailed each group a different type of apology on behalf of the company or offered no apology.
 Half of the groups received a $5 coupon with their apology email.

-The groups that received the coupon-- regardless of what type of apology they got-- spent more money than usual with Uber over the next few months while those that received only an apology or no apology spent less than usual with Uber over the next few months.
+The groups that received the coupon--regardless of what type of apology they got--spent more money than usual with Uber over the next few months, while those who received only an apology or no apology spent less than usual with Uber over the next few months.

 In the article, List says it's important that businesses show consumers that there is a cost to their wrongdoing when they apologize, preferably a monetary one.

-Let's look at an apology formula from sociologist Karen Cerulo that comes from the same aforementioned article that your business can follow when offering an apology to make sure customers not only come back, but come back ready to forgive, forget and maybe even spend some cash.
+Let's look at an apology formula from sociologist Karen Cerulo, from the same article, that your business can follow when offering an apology to make sure customers not only come back, but come back ready to forgive, forget, and maybe even spend some cash.